Find Affordable College Courses

 Houston, TX

 University of Houston came in at #7 in this year’s edition of the Best Physical Sciences Schools in the Southwest Region ranking.
-Located in the large city of Houston, UH is a public school with a very large student population.
+Located in the large city of Houston, UH is a public school with a fairly large student population.

 Physical Sciences majors at UH take out an average of $23,010 in student loans while working on their egree.